Trump digs in on election lies, insults accuser during CNN town hall event

 During a contentious CNN town hall Wednesday night, former President Donald Trump dug in on his lies about the 2020 election, downplayed the violence on Jan.
 6, 2021, and repeatedly insulted the woman whom a civil jury this week found him liable of sexually abusing and defaming.

+Indeed, Trump on Wednesday repeatedly doubled down on his lies that the 2020 election had been "rigged," even though state and federal election officials, his own campaign and White House aides, and dozens of courts, including Republican judges, have said there is no evidence to support his claims.

-Trump also defended his delayed response on Jan.
-6, when a mob of his supporters violently stormed the Capitol in a bid to halt the certification of President Joe Biden's win.
-Trump — who pulled out a printout of his tweets from that day — instead lashed out at the Black police officer who shot and killed rioter Ashli Babbit, calling him a “thug."
+He also displayed no remorse for what happened on Jan.
+6, when a mob of his supporters violently stormed the Capitol in a bid to halt the certification of Biden's win.
+He excused his delayed response that day — he was silent for more than three hours as the carnage unfolded — pulling out a printout of his tweeted timeline as a form of defense.

+Instead, he lashed out at the Black police officer who shot and killed rioter Ashli Babbitt, calling him a “thug."
 And he said he is inclined to pardon “a large portion” of Jan.
-6 defendants — more than 670 rioters have been convicted of crimes related to that day.
+6 defendants — more than 670 rioters have been convicted of crimes related to that day, including some found guilty of seditious conspiracy.

 “I don't feel he was in any danger," he said.
 In fact, Trump said, Pence was the one who “did something wrong.”

+He would not commit to accepting the results of the next election, either, saying he would do so only if he feels “it’s an honest election” — as he said before the 2020 election.

-The primetime forum — the first major television event of the 2024 presidential campaign and Trump's first interview appearance on CNN since before he was elected president in 2016 — had drawn suspicion from both sides of the political divide since it was announced.
+The primetime forum — the first major television event of the 2024 presidential campaign and Trump's first interview appearance on CNN since before he was elected president in 2016 — drew suspicion from both sides of the political divide as soon as it was announced.

 Democrats questioned whether a man who continues to spread lies about his 2020 election loss — lies that sparked the Capitol riot —- should be given a primetime platform.
 Conservatives wondered why Trump would appear on — and potentially give a ratings bump to — a network he has continually disparaged.